 - reduce the size of CSS and JS scripts,

 To know more about how loading speed Affects your website you can click here!

 6. Check the XML site map

-Sitemap is an XML file containing all the URLs of your webpage.
-It’s like an archive of every web page on your website and have great impact to include in SEO Audit Checklist.
+A sitemap is an XML file containing all the URLs of your webpage.
+It’s like an archive of every web page on your website and has a great impact to include in SEO Audit Checklist.
 This file should be easily detectable on your site so that the search engine robots can read it.